Great0ne/MGS1-PC-Randomizer/README.md

   Picking up rations during escape caused crash if an item was given instead, added code to fix it.

 # Credits
-Credits to Denezhou on the fearlessrevolution forums for the MGS1 CheatTable which make me gain a lot of time.
+Credits to Denezhou on the fearlessrevolution forums for the MGS1 CheatTable which made me gain a lot of time.